Mad Dog Coll: Aftermath

 Coll's killers were never identified.
 Dutch Schultz attorney Dixie Davis later claimed that gangster Bo Weinberg was the getaway driver of the limousine.
 Two suspects were Leonard Scarnici and Anthony Fabrizzo.
 Neither of them lived long.
 Fabrizzo was killed on November 20, 1932, after a failed attempt to kill Bugsy Siegel.
 Scarnici was executed on June 27, 1935.
 He was convicted of murdering a detective, but while awaiting execution in Sing Sing, he confessed to fourteen murders, including Coll.
-Another suspect was one of Coll's own men, Edward Popke aka Fats McCarthy.
+Another suspect was one of Coll's own men, Edward Popke (Fats McCarthy).
 The submachine gun that killed Coll was found a year later in the possession of a Hell's Kitchen gunman named "Tough" Tommy Protheroe, who used it during a 1933 saloon killing.
 On May 16, 1935, Protheroe and his girlfriend Elizabeth Connors were shot and killed by unknown triggermen in Queens.

 Dutch Schultz continued to operate his rackets for only a few more years.
 On October 23, 1935, Schultz was killed at the Palace Chophouse in Newark, New Jersey.
 He was supposedly murdered on orders from Luciano and the new National Crime Syndicate.

 Coll's widow, Lottie, was convicted of carrying a concealed weapon and sentenced to six months.
 She refused to leave prison following her parole because she feared the people who had killed her husband would also murder her.

 In 1935 Owney Madden, still under police scrutiny for the Coll killing, moved to Arkansas, where he died in 1965.